What is Office 365?

-- Instant message with friends and colleagues across the University.
+- Instant message with friends and colleagues across campus and beyond.

 - Share a whiteboard for brainstorming with your colleagues in real-time.

-- Share an application, desktop, or document on-screen in real-time.
+- Share an application, desktop, or document on-screen.

 As part of the University's Office 365 subscription, all staff and students are entitled to download, install and activate up to 5 copies of Microsoft's traditional Office software on personal computers or mobile devices for as long as they remain members of the University.
 These locally-installed versions differ from the web-based versions inasmuch as they afford users much more control over the appearance, options and other abilities of the software.
 They allow users to: